Autism in Jaws

 Many academic students who appear lazy or have overdue work bear no self-discovery and understanding of their life priorities.
 Although I rarely had overdue work or exam failures during my academic years, I often experienced a similar sense of self-searching, despite my overall good university results (though grammar and intermediate details are uncertain).

-During filming, there were at least two food fights due to malfunctions of the shark, nicknamed ‘Bruce,’ (after Spielberg’s attorney Bruce Ramer) which delayed the production.
-Water interference affected its mechanics, causing it to slow down and sink during the initial test and divers had to retrieve it.
-These delays led to the film going over budget and schedule.
-Frustrated with the delays, Scheider started a dessert-based food fight at a buffet, initiated by whispering to Verna Fields’ son, the movie’s editor.
+caused it to slow down and sink during the initial test and divers had to retrieve it.
+Simultaneously other issues arose when unwanted sailboats drifted into frame and cameras got soaked These delays led to the film going over budget and schedule.
+Because of this, during a break, Scheider started a dessert-based food fight at a buffet, initiated by whispering to Verna Fields’ son, the movie’s editor.
 Scheider flung a gravy and potato pie at Spielberg, resulting in Dreyfuss retaliating with his own dessert.
 The food fight escalated, with a few others joining in although seeing it coming, the producers left immediately, sparing themselves from the culinary battle.
 Despite the setbacks, filming continued at the behest of the producers as stopping production would have risked cancellation.
-During filming, the fishing boat used in the movie sank, mirroring the shark’s earlier incident.
+During filming, the fishing boat used in the movie sank, mirroring the main mechanical shark’s earlier incident.
 Divers were once again deployed to salvage the boat.
 To simplify filming, Spielberg used a camera technique for the shark’s perspective until the shark finally worked properly, enabling the completion of the movie’s last third.
 After filming concluded, another food fight broke out but in a humorous situation.

 How it reminds me of me